kunal356/python-dsa/README.md

-# Data Structure and Algorithms in Python
+# 📘 Data Structures and Algorithms in Python

+Welcome!
+This repository showcases foundational data structures and essential algorithms implemented in Python.
+It serves as both a practical reference and a learning tool for understanding how classic structures and algorithms work under the hood.

 ## How to run this application